 The Epic of Gilgamesh

-The Epic of Gilgamesh is a touching story of the friendship between the Gilgamesh, wild person Enkidu and the demigod ruler of Uruk.
-Acquiring one’s impermanence is the predominant melody of the epic as Gilgamesh and Enkidu discovery their central determination in the chase of everlasting life.
+The Epic of Gilgamesh is a touching story of the friendship between Gilgamesh, the wild person Enkidu and the demigod ruler of Uruk.
+Acquiring one’s impermanence is the predominant melody of the epic as Gilgamesh and Enkidu discover their central determination in the chase of everlasting life.

 The epic initiates by affirming that Gilgamesh is an arrogant ruler.
-He never takes rest due to his over lenience in his life.
+He never takes rest due to his lenience in his life.
 Gilgamesh retains the city in commotion linking anybody he satisfies in his immoral demands.
-If Gilgamesh were a matured ruler, he might see no purpose to express that he is the most dominant king.
+If Gilgamesh were a mature ruler, he might see no purpose in expressing that he is the most dominant king.
 He could lead his public with only decent goals and regulate the land reasonably.
-Even if Gilgamesh has a robust physical power in overwhelming Humbaba and by assassinating the Bull of Heaven, his emotive strength is put into the trial when Enkidu, his friend, expires (Kovacs).
+Even if Gilgamesh has a robust physical power in overwhelming Humbaba and by assassinating the Bull of Heaven, his emotive strength is put to trial when Enkidu, his friend, expires (Kovacs).

 Gilgamesh needs everybody and all the things to grieve his passing.
 He could not agree on the death of Enkidu.
-He wept for seven days and nights for Enkidu, till the larva clipped on him.
-His illogical activities demonstrate that Gilgamesh is passionately un-stable and immature.
-A further example of Gilgamesh’s irresponsibility is his passion with immortality.
+He wept for seven days and nights for Enkidu till the larva clipped on him.
+His illogical activities demonstrate that Gilgamesh is passionately unstable and immature.
+A further example of Gilgamesh’s irresponsibility is his passion for immortality.

 Works Cited